ocinpp/dog-identification-app/README.md

 ## Running the app

-Put the images in the directory **my_test_images** and pass the path to the function *my_predictor*.
+Put the test image in the directory **my_test_images** and pass the path to the function *my_predictor*.
 The prediction will then be returned.
 If the source image does not resember a human face or a dog, the message *"Error.
 Not a face or a dog detected in the image"* will be returned.

 ```python
 res = my_predictor('my_test_images/dog_test1.jpg')